x676f64/secureum-mind_map/content/7. Audit Findings 101/A reverting fallback function will lock up all payouts.md

 ### Recommendation:

-	1. Implement a queuing mechanism to allow buyers/sellers to initiate the withdrawal on their own using a ‘pull-over-push pattern.’
+1. Implement a queuing mechanism to allow buyers/sellers to initiate the withdrawal on their own using a 'pull-over-push pattern'.
 2. Ignore a failed transfer and leave the responsibility up to users to receive them properly.
 ___
 ## Slide Screenshot
 ![025.png](../../images/7.%20Audit%20Findings%20101/025.png)